Life lesson from Eleanor Roosevelt

 In doing so, I overcame my obstacles and I came to love my job and the people I worked with.
 I even stayed a third year in Honduras to continue my work with the Peace Corps.

-Action steps to succeed in the face of obstacles:
+Action steps I’ve learned to overcome obstacles:

 - Work twice as hard as anyone else.